 Know When to Consult a Professional

-To sum it all up, acne breakouts occur when extra oil and dead skin cells form within a pore to create bacteria, which causes the body to react as it would when any infection disrupts its system.
+To sum it all up, acne breakouts can occur when extra oil and dead skin cells or bacteria form within a pore, which causes the body to react as it would when any infection disrupts its system.
 A skincare regimen can absolutely reduce symptoms, or even prevent new ones from forming, but the exact routine will depend on you, your skin type, and the severity of your acne symptoms.
 For the most part, however, dermatologists recommend cleansing, regular exfoliation, moisturizing, and spot treating as needed, along with practices that contribute to overall skin health, like using retinol in the evening, and SPF every day.

 American Academy of Dermatology Association.
 Skin conditions by the numbers.